GitDanielR/Python-Chess-Engine/README.md

 - 'P' to print the current board state as a FEN string

 ### AI Options
-The AI strength can be adjusted by modifying the search depth in the engine parameters (default looks ahead 2 moves).
+The AI strength can be adjusted by modifying the search depth in the constants file.

 ## FEN Support